Master of Psychology

 Overview

-Deepen your knowledge in a chosen area of specialisation and gain the practical training needed for a rewarding career as a practising psychologist.
+Deepen your knowledge in a chosen area of specialisation and gain the practical training needed for a rewarding career as a fully registered practising psychologist.

 You'll complete a range of advanced coursework in your chosen specialisation, an applied psychology research project supervised by highly trained staff, and specialist and generalist placements.

-You'll undertake 1000 hours of supervised clinical placements in a range of organisations, including community service, government, hospitals, healthcare providers and private practice.
+You’ll learn in small, personalised tutorial group settings and undertake 1,000 hours of supervised clinical placements in a diverse range of organisations, including community service, government, hospitals, healthcare providers and private practice.

 The program is recognised by the Psychology Board of Australia as providing suitable training towards eligibility for general registration as a psychologist.
 This program has full accreditation with the Australian Psychology Accreditation Council.